picimako/terra-support/docs/terra_viewports.md

 The viewports argument of `Terra.describeViewports` accepts an array only, so any other type of value will be reported by this check.

 In v0.5.0 it is also extended to handle `const` variable references initialized as arrays. `var` and `let` type variables, as well as function calls are ignored.
-This is so that the code doesn't need to add unnecessary complexity to try to find out the actual type of a variable among the uncertain number of value assignments they may have.
+This is so that the code doesn't need to add unnecessary complexity to try to find out the actual type of the variable among the uncertain number of value assignments it may have.

 **Example:**